Hugin Mask tab

 - use rubberband around polygon, this works only when the active polygon has no selected points

-- use the listbox on the left side
+- click on the polygon in the listbox on the left

 You can select points of the active polygon by clicking on it.
 To select several points use a rubberband around all points.
 When holding down the shift key, the newly selected points are added to the existing selection.

-Simply drag a point with left mouse button.
-This works also when more then one point is selected.
+To move a point, simply drag it after clicking on it with the left mouse button.
+This also works when more then one point is selected.

 Moving the whole mask

-If you want to move the whole mask, drag the mask with right mouse button.
-(You have to start dragging inside the polygon.)
+If you want to move the whole mask, drag from within the mask with the right mouse button.

-You can add a new point to the mask polygon by click with left mouse button while holding down the ctrl key on a line segment.
-Until you release the left mouse button you can also directly move the newly created point.
+You can add a new point to the mask polygon by clicking on a line segment with left mouse button while holding down the control key (command on a Mac).
+Until you release the left mouse button, you can also directly move the newly created point.

-Attention: When the remaining polygon consists of less than tree points, the delete operation is canceled.
+Note that if the remaining polygon would consists of fewer than three points, the delete operation is canceled.